HighCapable/YukiHookAPI/docs-source/src/en/config/xposed-using.md

 ### IYukiHookXposedInit Interface

-The `IYukiHookXposedInit` interface that your `HookEntryClass` must implements it, which is the entry point for your Module App to start hooking.
+The `IYukiHookXposedInit` interface that your Hook entry class must implements it, which is the entry point for your Module App to start hooking.

 ::: tip